mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.21.0 ---
+    - deprecate _all_ --vo and --ao suboptions.
+Generally, all suboptions are replaced by global options, which do exactly the same.
+For example, "--vo=opengl:scale=nearest" turns into "--scale=nearest".
+In some cases, the global option is prefixed.
     - subtle changes in how "--no-..." options are treated mean that they are not accessible under "options/..." anymore (instead, these are resolved at parsing time).
 This does not affect options which start with "--no-",